rescenic/vmGL/README.md

 # NOTES
-Completed project will be upload after finish implementation.
+Completed project will be upload after finish implementation & website will be can be access contain all information may be in September 21, 2021 or soon.

 # ViMa
 ViMa is a suite of web based open source business apps.